janatalab/GEM/README.md

 Schultz, B. G., & van Vugt, F. T. (2016).
 Tap Arduino: An Arduino microcontroller for low-latency auditory feedback in sensorimotor synchronization experiments.
 Behavior Research Methods, 48(4), 1591–1607. [https://doi.org/10.3758/s13428-015-0671-3](https://doi.org/10.3758/s13428-015-0671-3)

 The GEM was originally described and published in the following paper:
 Fink, Alexander, & Janata (submitted).
-A multi-person adaptive metronome enhances synchrony amongst groups of tappers.
+The Groove Enhancement Machine (GEM): A multi-person adaptive metronome to manipulate sensorimotor synchronization and subjective enjoyment.

 Please cite the paper if using anything from this repository.